MPs call on NI secretary to restart talks

 The MPs said Mrs Bradley should submit her proposals before Westminster's summer break.

-In response to the report, a Northern Ireland Office spokesperson said: "The secretary of state is committed to redoubling her efforts to restore the executive.
+In response to the report, a Northern Ireland Office spokesperson, said: "The secretary of state is committed to redoubling her efforts to restore the executive.

 "As the report notes, this is a top priority."